 This seems pretty obvious, but a lot of people don’t know that there’s a difference between a sell-by and use-by date.
 Plus, what if you put your steak in the freezer?
 Those dates no longer apply.

-The sell-by date is what the store must go by.
+The sell-by date is what the grocery store or local butcher must go by.
 If a steak has a sell-by date of May 13th, the store must sell it by that time to give the purchaser ample time to use it.
 The steak should still be okay to eat for a few days after that date.
 Now, if the use-by date on that steak is May 16th, you’ll need to cook or freeze it by that date.
 After that date, there’s a good chance it may spoil.

 If you want to freeze your steak before its use-by date, be sure you’re giving yourself plenty of time for it to thaw and still be safe to eat.
 With a use-by date of May 16th, you should get your steak in the freezer by May 14th.
 This will give you a two-day window to get the steak thawed (most only take about 24 hours, but some thick cuts may need closer to 48 hours) before it could spoil according to its original use-by date.